siljamat/event-app/README.md

 # Event-app
-Event-app is an application that allows users to easily find events in the Helsinki area.
-Events can be searched for based on the user's location, or the user can manually search for events by date, keyword, or category.
-The user can also like events and sign up to participate with a simple button press.
+Event-app is an application that allows users to easily find events in the Helsinki area without registering.
+Events can be searched for based on the user's location or given location, the user can manually search for events by date, keyword, or category.
+By logging in the user can also like events and sign up to participate with a simple button press.
 The application is designed for individuals who want to easily discover various events in the Helsinki area and see if there are any interesting events nearby.
 Event-app is also suitable for users who want to create their own events for others to discover.

 ## Pictures of the Event-app
 ### Homepage featuring Liked Events and Planned Attendances
 ![image](https://github.com/siljamat/event-app/assets/104004445/236355cd-6ad1-4861-bf63-4cd105aad179)